moverisJustin/charybdis-wireless-mini-zmk-firmware/README.md

 | `K18`                         | $ |
 | `K30`                         | # |

 I might be able to do away with the Extras layer with a few more additions to the Num, Nav, and Sym layers.
-I will do away with the Game layer regardless as it is not useful for me.

 ![keymap base](keymap-drawer/qwerty.svg)